2/2nd Commando Squadron (Australia)

-No2 Australian Independent Company later renamed the 2/2nd Commando Squadron was one of 12 independent companies or commando squadrons raised by the Australian Army for service during World War IINo 2 Independent Company served in Timor and later as 2/2nd Commando Company served in New Guinea and New Britain during World War II, taking part in the Battle of Timor in June 1942 as part of Sparrow Force.
+The 2/2nd Commando Squadron was one of 12 independent companies or commando squadrons raised by the Australian Army for service during World War II.
+It was initially designated No. 2 Independent Commando Company, and served in Timor, New Guinea and New Britain during World War II, taking part in the Battle of Timor in June 1942 as part of Sparrow Force.
 Following the capture of the island, the company was withdrawn in December 1942 and returned to Australia, later taking part in operations in New Guinea in 1943–1944 and then on New Britain in 1945.

 History

 Formation

 Initially formed as " No 2 Independent Company", the unit was raised in 1941.
 With an authorised strength of 17 officers, 256 other ranks, it undertook training at No7 Infantry Training Centre Camp at Darby River,Wilsons Promontory, Victoria.
 After training the company was transported north to Katherine, Northern Territory, where they were stationed until Japan entered the war following the attacks on Pearl Harbor and Malaya.